wheydant/annonymous-mssg/README.md

    - OpenAI paid API keys simplify AI integrations, but we're using [OpenRouter](https://openrouter.ai/docs/quick-start) to avoid costs useful document [Implementing a Free LLM AI Using OpenRouter.ai: A Step-by-Step Guide](https://medium.com/@mahesh.paul.j/implementing-a-free-llm-ai-using-openrouter-ai-a-step-by-step-guide-8990d3e5cf77) .
    - Some useful methods like `OpenAIStream` and `StreamingTextResponse` are deprecated, making it harder to handle streaming responses.
    - Added a solution using the `fetch` command to handle streaming responses in `suggest-chatGPT > route.ts`.
 Testing will determine which approach works best.

+### <ins>UI using Shadcn</ins>

+### Sign-up

+1. **Shadcn**
+   - **Using inbuilt UI Components.**
+      - **Form**
+         - Form with destructured data and a form added below it which handles `onSubmit`.
+         - **FormField**
+            - `control` – Transfers control to our form.
+            - `name` – Tag for the field.
+            - `render` – Collects a callback named `field` which transports the data to the backend and manages it.
+      - **Toast**
+         - Add in layout directly below the children.

+2. **Form**
+   - **React-Hook-Form** – Manages and centralizes controls for different form fields effectively.
+      - **form/register**
+         - `useForm()` defines:
+            - `Resolver` – Takes our pre-made schemas (Zod/Yup) as input parameter.
+            - `defaultValues` – Specifies form parameters to be managed.
+      - **SubmitHandler**
+         - Needs an `onSubmit` method as the input parameter. `onSubmit` when run, always gets `data` as a parameter, which stores our form data.
+This can be passed directly to a POST request if necessary.
+         - The `onSubmit` method holds the primary logic for handling form submissions.

+3. **Debouncing Technique**
+   - The debouncing technique checks the typed username after intervals from the backend to see if it is unique.
+   - **usehooks-ts** Handles Debouncing
+     - `useDebounceCallbacks` – Changes state of username via this hook.
+It requires the setMethod of state and executes it after the specified interval.
+   - **useEffect**
+     - `useEffect` hook takes a callback and a dependency array.
+Here, the dependency element is the `username`, and the callback holds all the logic of the implementation.
+   - For just the `username` FormField, we add a custom `onChange` method under `<Input />` and also add `field.onChange(e)` to enable the default functionality of react-hook-form which actually eliminates the need for this manual processing.

 ## Installation